 It is also often diagnosed late as it is mistaken for other mental disorders with similar signs.

-However, there are some early or first signs of schizophrenia that can help detect this mental condition:
+However, there are some early or first signs that can help detect this mental condition:

 - Withdrawal from social circles

 - Inability to emote, like a smile, laugh or cry

 - Strange way of speaking

 Hand-Picked article for you: Have Your 23andMe Raw Data?
 Use It To Get 500+ Health-Realted Genetic Traits!

 What are the early signs of schizophrenia in children?

 The early signs seen in children include:

 - Late walking and talking